d-krupke/slurminade/README.md

 thus, the slurm-node can also call the functions of the original code if you tell if which one and what arguments to use.
-This is similar to [celery](https://github.com/celery/celery) but you do not need to install anything, just make sure the same Python-environment is available the nodes (usually the case in a proper slurm setup).
+This is similar to [celery](https://github.com/celery/celery) but you do not need to install anything, just make sure the same Python-environment is available on the nodes (usually the case in a proper slurm setup).

 Please check the documentation of